mandyjmiller/Code-Quiz/README.md

 ## Installation

 No particular installation requirements.
 Web page can be viewed using Chrome, Firefox, Safari or most other standard browser, using "Inspect" Console to see the output
+The "Application" tab in Inspect can be used to see the scores which have been saved to LocalStorage.

 ## Usage